 If you file a timely objection (explained below), you may (but are not required to) supplement your objection by timely filing a written opposition to any specific motion or application that has been filed with the Court, in accordance with the California Code of Civil Procedure.
 Any supplemental oppositions must be served on Plaintiff’s counsel by personal or overnight delivery at the address below by no later than December 1, 2014.
 The Settlement will not be final or take effect until five days after Final Approval as defined in the Settlement Agreement (which means five days after no party can take any further appeal in this case).

 If you do not exclude yourself from the Settlement, you have the right to object to any aspect of the proposed Settlement, including the relief provided to the Class Members and/or the attorneys’ fees and expenses, and/or the Incentive Awards.
 You may make your objections personally or through any attorney that you hire.
 Even if you object to the Settlement, you will still be a Class Member and may still be entitled to share in the Settlement proceeds.
 The following is a summary of the requirements for filing an objection.

-To be valid and considered by the Court, any objections by you must be submitted in writing, must be filed with the Clerk of the Court – DO NOT MAIL OR ATTEMPT TO FILE DOCUMENTS WITH THE JUDGE, THEY MUST BE FILED WITH THE CLERK OF THE COURT – and served by mail and/or email on Lead Class Counsel by September 15, 2014.
+To be valid and considered by the Court, any objections must have been submitted in writing, filed with the Clerk of the Court – DO NOT MAIL OR ATTEMPT TO FILE DOCUMENTS WITH THE JUDGE, THEY MUST BE FILED WITH THE CLERK OF THE COURT – and served by mail and/or email on Lead Class Counsel by September 15, 2014.